hokhyk/laravel5/laravel Homestead installation&env setup.md

 class FeatureContext extends Behat\MinkExtension\Context\MinkContext implements Context, SnippetAcceptingContext

-5.
+5. phpspec
-We designed our classes using phpspec in an isolated environment, concentrating only on the business rules and client's requests while mocking things, such as the actual entities, such as rooms.
-We then verified that the actual queries were executed and saved in the database correctly by the use of a functional testing testing tool, PHPUnit.
+We designed our classes using phpspec in an isolated environment, concentrating

+only on the business rules and client's requests while mocking things, such as the

+actual entities, such as rooms.
+We then verified that the actual queries were executed

+and saved in the database correctly by the use of a functional testing testing tool,

+PHPUnit.
 Finally, we used Behat to perform end-to-end testing.

+- Learning to design the software, starting with the domain and then thinking about which entities are involved in that domain, will help a developer think in an objectoriented manner.
+Having a list of entities leads to the creation of the table, so the actual creation of the schema will be performed last.
+This approach may take some getting used to.
+Understanding Eloquent relationships is key to being able to produce expressive, readable statements that query the database while hiding away the complexity.

+# laravel with master/slave database to realize write/read pattern
+Dump the master database using the following command:
+$ mysqldump -u root -p"MYSQLPASSWORD" --opt "MASTERDATABASE" >
+dumpfile.sql

+ $ echo "CREATE DATABASE SLAVEDATABASE;" | mysql -u MYSQLUSER -p"MYSQLPASSWORD"

+Import the dump file created from the master database using the following command:
+$ mysql -u MYSQLUSER -p"MYSQLPASSWORD" "MASTERDATABASE" <
+dumpfile.sql